On-Prem vs. Colocation vs. Cloud: Making the Best Decision

-As organizations expand their IT infrastructure, they must eventually make a decision about whether to keep their servers on-premises or colocate them with a data center facility.
+As organizations expand their IT infrastructure, they must eventually make a decision about whether to keep their servers on-premises, colocate them with a data center facility, or shift them to the cloud.
 The decision can have serious long-term implications for a company, as deciding to continue with an on-premises solution represents a significant commitment to future capital and operating expenses.
 Before committing to a strategy, companies should make sure they’re making the choice that makes the most sense for their business needs.

 An on-premises data center is another way of referring to the classic private data infrastructure used by companies that keep all of their data and servers in-house.
 In some cases, they may have a dedicated facility for their servers and computing equipment, but more often this infrastructure is located in a dedicated room in an office building.
 For smaller companies, this room may not be much more than a closet housing a single server or two (hence the term “data closet”).